envelope-project/laik/README.md

 Mosquitto and protobuf will enable external agents, and PAPI allows to use performance counters for profiling.
 C++ is used in some examples.

+# Publications

+* Josef Weidendorfer, Dai Yang, and Carsten Trinitis.
+LAIK: A Library for Fault Tolerant Distribution of Global Data for Parallel Applications.
+In Proceedings of the 27th PARS Workshop (PARS 2017).
+Hagen, DE, 2017.
+[PDF](https://mediatum.ub.tum.de/1375185)

 # License